 British cuisine has always suffered from bad press.
-The simple homespun fare and plain preparation of most traditional British foods pales when compared to French haute cuisine, and it’s not uncommon for food critics to sound almost apologetic when writing about traditional British dishes as if there were something shameful in enjoying a good, thick joint of beef with an accompaniment of Yorkshire pudding.
+The simple homespun fare and plain preparation of most traditional British foods pales when compared to French haute cuisine, and it’s not uncommon for food critics to sound almost apologetic when writing about classic British dishes as if there were something shameful in enjoying a good, thick joint of beef with an accompaniment of Yorkshire pudding.

 There are well-known British dishes for eating at each meal.
 Some of the most popular include:

 The tradition of mid-afternoon tea is one that’s been observed by the British for centuries.
-Among the most common dishes served at mid-afternoon tea are finger-foods like crumpets with jam and clotted cream, dainty watercress sandwiches and scones with raisins or dried fruits.
+Among the most common dishes served at mid-afternoon tea are finger-foods like crumpets with jam and clotted cream, dainty watercress sandwiches, and scones with raisins or dried fruits.

 British Restaurants in Philly

 British Bakery Stargazy - Bringing traditional London pie, mash & eels to 1838 East Passyunk Ave and other British regional specialty baked goods, puddings, & house-made bread.